zeke-john/Grade_checker/README.md

 # Grade_checker
-calculate grade for any class
+calculate your grade for any class